chinoio/chino-java/README.md

 </dependency>
 ```

-If you are using Gradle, then edit your project's "build.gradle" and add this to the `dependencies` section:
+If you are using Gradle, then edit your project's "build.gradle" and add this:

 ```groovy
 allprojects {